belmont-admin/LightShowControlled/README.md

 Connect your @boardname@, pair it and then use the ``||Download||`` button to send your code to the @boardname@

 Finally make sure you **save** your code.

+## Step 7 @fullscreen

+When everyone has got code on their @boardname@ we can use all the @boardname@s together to make a light show.